What are CASB Solutions?

 - Enforce the right security policies to protect regulated data Centrally define and enforce CASB security policies to protect regulated data and to control how it is (or is prevented from being) stored and processed in cloud apps and services per the requirements in the appropriate compliance regulation such as GDPR, HIPAA, PCI DSS, etc.

-The CASB Solutions information shown above is mostly generic in nature and based on best-practice, therefore to get a better understanding on what we can do for your business, all we ask is that you contact us, to discuss your cybersecurity and CASB needs, to protect your IT systems and data.
+The CASB Solutions information shown above is mostly generic and based on best-practice, therefore to get a better understanding on what we can do for your business, all we ask is that you contact us, to discuss your cybersecurity and CASB needs, to protect your IT systems and data.
 Cyberteam Security Professionals are Symantec CloudSOC R2 trained and certified.

 Click here to contact us